WayneJWZLemon/T.O.P-JS-Book-Library/README.md

 # T.O.P-JS-Book-Library
 Adapted from the Odin Project | Javascript Lesson Project: Library (in progress)

-**I decided to use this project to practice my skills using Bootstrap and Firebase.**
+**I decided to use this project to practice my skills in Bootstrap and Firebase.**

 General Features:
 * Simple login interface using Google API